Lean Portfolio Management

 LPM is about applying a Lean-Agile mindset and a set of practices that are based on Lean principles.

 Transforming to LPM means moving from annual planning and budgeting cycles to more flexible and fluid rolling-wave planning with a more continuous flow of work.

 Lean portfolio management or briefly LPM is about how senior leadership applies Lean principles to connect strategy to execution.
 The role of the portfolio management team is to learn the company’s strategy and allocate a budget towards the execution of it.

-A LPM portfolio of investments like any kind of portfolio is defined and actively managed across the investment life cycle.
-The main focus here is in aligning Agile development with business strategy, with the emphasis on driving the delivery of value to clients through the creation of products.
+An LPM portfolio of investments like any kind of portfolio is defined and actively managed across the investment life cycle.
+The main focus here is on aligning Agile development with business strategy, with the emphasis on driving the delivery of value to clients through the creation of products.

-Combining Lean portfolio management with Agile development practices provides a way to improve business agility.
+Lean portfolio management together with Agile development practices improves business agility.